Share

 As Terragen civilization has spread into the galaxy, it has encountered both living aliens and the remains of extinct aliens.
 Some of them once built vast empires but have since vanished but for a few enigmatic traces, and indeed had been gone for millions of years before life even crawled up on dry land on Earth.

-Telescopic examination of the Milky Way Galaxy in the Interplanetary Age revealed several locations where artificial emissions seemed to indicate the existence of advanced civilisations; but these locations were all many tens of thousands of light years away.
+Telescopic examination of the Milky Way Galaxy in the Interplanetary Age revealed several locations where artificial emissions seemed to indicate the existence of advanced civilisations; but these locations were all more than ten thousand light years away.
 These civilisations (if real) were so far away they might disappear before any signals reached them.
 But would there be any closer civilisations that telescopes might not reveal?

 Those early Terragens who were expecting a galactic community of civilizations in the region near Sol were disappointed.
 Space turned out to be empty and desolate, and aliens few and far between.
 The first remnant of alien technology, the fragmentary hull of a robotic satellite, was found orbiting Epsilon Sculptoris A in 1460 AT.
 This artifact was 196 million years old, a relic of the unnamed species HIE636MZE.